 In Home / Homemaker Services are provided independently by each of the state's 10 Area Agencies on Aging (AAA).
 The actual services and the amount of services provided to each program participant depends on the applicant's needs and the availability of service providers and funds in their AAA region.
-The following types of services are provided, although they might not necessarily be provided in every region of the state.
-These services are provided free of charge to qualified program participants.
+The following types of services are provided, although they might not necessarily be provided in every region of the state, nor to every program participant.
+Services are provided free of charge to qualified individuals.

 Though not considered an in-home care service, adult day care is also provided by the Area Agencies on Aging.